tryshoppe/documentation/payment-gateways/stripe.md

 Your Stripe integration is now complete!

-More information about the `shoppe-stripe` order can be found on [GitHub](https://github.com/tryshoppe/shoppe-stripe).
+More information about the `shoppe-stripe` module can be found on [GitHub](https://github.com/tryshoppe/shoppe-stripe).